olofer/rempc/README.md

 # rempc
-Some model-predictive control (MPC) codes
+Standalone model-predictive control (MPC) codes.
+Plain C solver with MEX interface (known to work in both Octave and Matlab).
+The C solver has complexity linear in the length of the horizon.